Last updated on 10/2/22

 Each Additional Household Member: Add | $211 |

-Therefore, states that are currently issuing extra SNAP benefits, including the state of California will be expected to issue benefits for October 2022.
+Therefore, states that are currently issuing extra SNAP benefits, including the state of California will not be receiving extra food stamp benefits in March 2023.

 We hope this post on California Extra Food Stamps Allotment was helpful.